Towards Learning to Imitate from a Single Video Demonstration: Experiments, Results and Analysis

-\paragraph{Algorithm Analysis and Comparison} To evaluate the learning capabilities and improvements of \methodName we compare against two other methods that learn a distance function in state space, \ac{GAIL} and using a \ac{VAE} to train an encoding and compute distances between those encodings, similar to~\citep{DBLP:journals/corr/abs-1807-04742}, using the same method as the Siamese network in~\refFigure{fig:baselines}.
-We find that the \ac{VAE} alone does not appear to capture the critical distances between states, possibly due to the decoding transformation complexity.
-Similarly, the \ac{GAIL} baseline produces very jerky motion or stands still, both of which are contained in the imitation distribution.
-Our method that considers the temporal structure of the data learns faster and produces higher value policies.

-Additionally, we create a multi-modal version of \methodName.
-Here we replace the bottom conv net with a dense network and learn a \distanceMetricText between \agent poses and imitation video.
-The results of these models, along with the default manual reward function provided by the environment, are shown in~\refFigure{fig:baselines-cacla}.
-The multi-modal version appears to perform about equal to the vision-only modal.
-In~\refFigure{fig:baselines-cacla} we also compare our method to a non-sequence-based model that is equivalent to \ac{TCN}.
-On average \methodName achieves higher value policies.
-We find that using the \ac{RNN}-based \distanceMetricText makes the learning process more gradual.
-We show this learning effect in~\refFigure{fig:baselines-cacla}, where the original manually created reward with flat feedback leads to slow initial learning.
+\textbf{Sequence Encoding} Using the learned sequence encoder, we compute the encodings across a collection of different motions and create a \ac{t-SNE} embedding of the encodings~\citep{maaten2008visualizing}.
+In~\refFigure{fig:humanoid2d-embedding-humanoid3d} we plot motions both generated from the learned policy $\policySymbol$ and the expert trajectories $\policySymbol_{E}$.
+Overlaps in specific areas of the space for similar classes across learned $\policySymbol$ and expert $\policySymbol_{E}$ data indicate a well-formed distance metric that does not separate \expert and \agent examples.
+There is also a separation between motion classes in the data, and the cyclic nature of the walking cycle is visible.

-In~\refFigure{fig:spatial-vs-temporal} we compare the importance of the spatial $||e^{a}_{\ttime} - e^{b}_{\ttime}||^2$ and temporal $||h^{a}_{\ttime} - h^{b}_{\ttime}||^2$ representations learned by \methodName.
-Using the recurrent representation (\textit{temporal\_lstm}) alone allows learning to progress quickly but can have difficulty informing the policy of how to best match the desired example.
-On the other hand, using only the encoding between single frames (\textit{spatial\_conv}) slows learning due to limited reward for out-of-phase behaviour.
-We achieved the best results by combining the representations from these two models.
-The assistance of spatial rewards is also seen in~\refFigure{fig:baselines-cacla}, where the \textit{manual} reward learns the slowest.
+\textbf{Ablation}$\;$ In~\refFigure{fig:spatial-vs-temporal} we compare the importance of the spatial distance $||f(\observation^{e}_{t}; \phi) - f(\observation^{a}_{t}, \phi)||^2$ using the image encoder $\phi$ and temporal-LSTM-distance $||f(\observation^{e}_{0:t}; \omega) - f(\observation^{a}_{0:t}; \omega)||^2$ using the sequence encoder $\omega$ of \methodName.
+Using the recurrent representation alone (LSTM only) allows learning to progress quickly but can lead to difficulties in informing the policy on how to match the desired demonstration more precisely.
+On the other hand, using only the encoding between single frames as is done with TCN, slows learning due to little reward when the agent quickly becomes out-of-sync with the demonstration behaviour.
+The best result is achieved by combining the representations from these two models (\methodName).